 watch for signs or symptoms of the tumor growing back.
-The healthcare providers will also check your child with imaging tests and other tests.
+The healthcare providers will also monitor your child with imaging and other types of tests.

-Note: If your child has an implant and artificial eye, he or she should wear protective during activities that may harm the eye.
+Note: If your child has an implant and artificial eye, they should wear protective eyewear during activities that may harm the eye.

 Family members may want to see a genetic counselor to learn more about the risk for When should I call my child’s healthcare provider?